Cjames21082/FastlyUploadTest/README.md

     * Lastly, the user upload service specific files. the files name is an input variable within the script and call accordingly
     * The final call check version status for errors

-  Note: More common files can be added (i.e Caching Rules)

-  The script can be tested on my account: cassandra Fastly-Test, service: Videos The Fastly Key will need to be updated